ChainAgnostic/CAIPs/CAIPs/caip-286.md

 ## Simple Summary

-CAIP-286 introduces the `wallet_getSession` method for retrieving authorizations within an existing CAIP-25 session.
+CAIP-286 introduces the `wallet_getSession` method for retrieving authorizations from an existing CAIP-25 session.
 This method provides an alternative to session management via `sessionId`s, allowing `sessionId`s to be optional for CAIP-25.

 ## Abstract